fb-pixel-img

 Tiny organisms like bacteria and fungi have brought us plenty of life-saving tools over the last century, including antibiotics, vaccines, and gene-editing technology.
 Now, scientists see another innovative use for these micro-creatures: Munching on plastic to curb pollution.

 Each year, we rack up over hundreds of millions of tons of plastic waste globally, and much of which ends up in the ocean.
-Plastic production is only predicted to grow, so to combat the mounds of toxic trash piling up around the globe, scientists want to recruit microorganisms living everywhere from the seas to the Arctic that have developed a hunger for the stuff.
+Plastic production is only predicted to grow, so to combat the mounds of toxic trash piling up around the globe, scientists want to recruit plastic-eating microbes living everywhere, from the seas to the Arctic, that have developed a hunger for the stuff.
+Whether it’s harnessing certain plastic degrading enzymes or discovering new pathways to getting rid of plastic, we’ve compiled the details you need to know in one convenient place.

 After first picking up on hints in the 1970s,1 researchers have since discovered a nifty trait in certain microorganisms: They use enzymes, or proteins that speed up chemical reactions, to degrade some types of plastics and turn them into simple nutrients.2 This is particularly impressive: Humans and many creatures in the wild struggle to destroy and reuse plastic, because its long chains of carbon atoms are tough to break apart.
 And one item can contain multiple types of plastic, further complicating the process.